-205 4.
-Computational Model
+4. Computational Model

 A real world scenario for studying the impact of noise is difficult to implement as it requires, among others, a massive rate of participation of the drivers both as sources and users of traffic information.
 It would also be difficult to study each of the different types of errors in isolation.
-For this, we use a simulation based approach suited for transportation or socio-economic systems.
-The traffic flow is simulated using an agent-based microscopic traffic simulation for a bottomup approach.
-This methodology is appropriate for the type of problem we are tackling as it has been successful in reproducing the observed collective, selforganized traffic dynamics such as breakdowns of traffic flow, the propagation of stop-and-go waves, the capacity drop, and different spatio-temporal patterns of stop-and-go waves, the capacity drop, and different spatio-temporal pattern of congested traffic due to instabilities and nonlinear interactions [31].
+In order to do this, we use a simulation based approach.
 The computational model that we use for the traffic flow, congestion formation, data collection and information dissemination has been described in detail in our previous study [2].
-Here, first a brief overview of this model is presented and subsequently the new components of the computational model are described (i.e. how the different types of information inaccuracy sources or noise are simulated).
+Here, we first present a brief overview of this model and subsequently introduce the new parts introduced in this paper, i.e. how the different types of information inaccuracy sources or noise are simulated.

-The agents know the road network, perform route calculations and move forward on their route with a certain speed and acceleration determined by a time-stepped car following model (Intelligent Driver Model IDM [32], [31] in our particular case).
+The transportation system is simulated using an agent-based microscopic traffic simulation.
+The agents know the road network, perform route calculations and move forward on their route with a certain speed and acceleration determined by a time-stepped car following model (Intelligent Driver Model IDM [22], [23] in our particular case).
 A road Y, is characterised by a tuple of minimum speed, maximum speed and road length: $Road_Y = \langle v_Y^{min}, v_Y^{max}, L_Y \rangle$.
 Our objective is to analyse the effect of inaccurate information dissemination in the presence of congestion.
 For this, as in the previous study, we introduce repeated stochastic disturbances in the traffic flow to create a controlled scenario with persistent congestion.

 Each agent uses Dijkstra's algorithm to determine the route from the source to destination.
 The estimated speed on each road is used as the weight for the Dijkstra's algorithm.
 Informed and uninformed agents are contrasted by modifying this estimated speed.
 Uninformed agents use the maximum speed on the road (thus assuming free flowing traffic); while informed agents use, for each lane, the current average speed on the road, calculated as the average of speeds reported by the agents currently on that road.
-The agents who report the speed are selected to be sources for data collection.
 In this way, congested roads tend to have a lower priority in the informed driver's choice.
 The percentage of informed agents in a scenario is denoted by the letter p.

 Additionally, we simulate the effect of the three types of inaccuracy introduced in Section 3.
 Sparsity inaccuracy are simulated by varying the percentage s of agents that provide information about their current situation.
-Collection 245 inaccuracy and presentation inaccuracy generally manifest in the form of lower resolution information.
+Collection inaccuracy and presentation inaccuracy generally manifest in the form of lower resolution information.
 We simulate this by dividing the speed range $[0, v{max}]$ into n bins and reporting the middle value of the chosen bin rather than the actual value.
 As the number of bins increases the information resolution and accuracy increases.
 We call the collection inaccuracy bins n_c and the presentation inaccuracy bins n_p .